haraldwer/GDExtensionTemplate/README.md

 ## Known issues / Future work
  * The debugger does not attach automatically to the godot process.
 You can still attach manually.
- * Limited to one registered class per header.

 ## Notes
  * Intellisense / Intellij will only work after first compile.